I Was a Teenage Exocolonist

-I Was a Teenage Exocolonist is a 2022 role-playing video game developed by Northway Games and published by Finji.
-The player starts the game as a ten year old, going through events that affect the colony until the game ends when they turn twenty.
-The game released on Microsoft Windows, macOS, Linux, Nintendo Switch, PlayStation 4 and PlayStation 5 in August 2022.
+I Was a Teenage Exocolonist is a 2022 role-playing partial visual novel video game developed by Northway Games and published by Finji.
+The player starts the game as a ten-year-old, going through events that affect the colony until the game ends when they turn twenty.
+The game was released on Microsoft Windows, macOS, Linux, Nintendo Switch, PlayStation 4, and PlayStation 5 in August 2022.